joshmedeski/tmux-nerd-font-window-name/README.md

 ## Requirements

-The following depdencies are required in order to use this plugin:
+The following dependencies are required in order to use this plugin:

 - [tmux](https://github.com/tmux/tmux)
 - [tpm](https://github.com/tmux-plugins/tpm)